The role of pharmacists in opioid dependence

-See our Training & Events page for upcoming Community of Practice events.
+See the Training & Events page for upcoming Community of Practice events.
 During COVID-19, meetings are held virtually.

 Peer Group Learning meetings

 A4PN Small Group Learning meetings are peer-based educational sessions facilitated by local pharmacists experienced in providing pharmacotherapy.
 They address the specific learning needs of participants and are designed to support pharmacists in their practice.

 Previous sessions have covered topics such as:

 - Review of pharmacotherapy best practice (doses, initiating a patient, length of treatment)